How to shape results in Azure AI Search

 and skip

-to the POST query request.
+to a POST request.
 The following list explains the logic.

 Return the first set of 15 matching documents plus a count of total matches: